ongas/InsnrgHomeAssistance/README.md

 - **Set Point ORP**
 - **pH Connected**
 - **ORP Connected**
-- **Pool Current Temperature** (or 0 if you don't measure temperature)
+- **Pool Current Temperature**
 - **Outlet data for each of the 3 Vi-Outlets and 4 Hub-Outlets**:
   - Waterfall, Jet Pump, Lights, In Floor, Ozone, Blower
 - **Valve data for each of the 3 Vi-Valves and 4 Hub-Valves**
   - Waterfall, Feature
 - **Timer data for each of the 4 timers**:
-  - Chlorinator (this would be _True_ for the timer controlling your filter pump, so the chlorinator turns on and off)
+  - Chlorinator
-  - Enabled (is the timer being used at all)
+  - Enabled

-If you have use cases that require other data to be brought into the integration, feel free to ask, and I'll look into it.
-I do not intend to allow the integration to make changes to your system, like you can from the app (e.g., changing chemical set points, timers, etc.).
-If someone else wants to make this a fully-fledged API interface, you are welcome to fork this repository or take it over, but note that you could cause damage by randomly turning things on and off.

 ---

 ## **Installing the Insnrg Custom Integration in Home Assistant via HACS**

-This guide will walk you through the steps to install and set up the custom Insnrg integration in Home Assistant via the Home Assistant Community Store (HACS).
+This guide will walk you through the steps to install and set up the Insnrg custom integration in Home Assistant via the Home Assistant Community Store (HACS).

 ### **Prerequisites**